ITNaveen/Terraform-NT/base/immuntability.md

 .......................................
 # Ignore change -
-we can also intruct terraform not to touch some specifics in th resource with ignore change arguement.
+we can also intruct terraform not to touch some specifics in the resource with ignore change arguement.

 resouces "aws_instance" "webserver" {
     ami= 697977023hihoo707